The Covid-19 Vaccine

 Latest Information – What we Know Right Now

 The Pfizer BioNTech (pronounced Bee-On-Tech) vaccine has received emergency use authorization by the FDA as of 12/11/2020.
+As of May 14, 2021, the New York State Clinical Advisory Task Force has approved the use of the Pfizer Covid-19 vaccine for 12-15-year-olds.

 The Moderna (pronounced Mo-der-Na) vaccine has received emergency use authorization by the FDA as of 12/18/2020.
 Please take a look at this supplied Vaccine Recipient Fact Sheet we received directly from Moderna.